cs50/docs/_pages/games/2020/x/assignments/1/assignment1.md

    instead.
 1. [Record a 1- to 5-minute screencast](https://www.howtogeek.com/205742/how-to-record-your-windows-mac-linux-android-or-ios-screen/) in which you demonstrate your app's functionality.
 [Upload that video to YouTube](https://www.youtube.com/upload) (as unlisted or public, but not private) or somewhere else.
+* To aid in the staff's review, in your video's description on YouTube, you should timestamp where each of the following occurs.
+This is **not optional**; failure to do this will result in your submission being rejected:
+  * Clear difference in horizontal gap between pipes
+  * Clear difference in vertical gap between pipes
+  * Pausing the game
 1. [Submit this form](https://forms.cs50.io/083e7ac4-e2b5-4060-809d-8cf71136bf41).

 You can then go to [https://cs50.me/cs50g](https://cs50.me/cs50g) to view your current progress!